-A bustling megalopolis overlooking the South China sea, like confetti in a vastness of blue, Hong Kong has been, for decades, a home for global tavellers.
+A bustling megalopolis overlooking the South China sea, like confetti in a vastness of blue, Hong Kong has been, for decades, a home for global travellers.
 Hong Kong’s attractiveness for thousands of expatriates is due to its high-powered global economy, its cosmopolitanism and not least its beautiful villages, beaches and temples.

 So, what’s for you in the legendary ‘fragrant harbour’?
 What does expat life look like in Hong Kong?
 Foyer Global Health guides you through your move to the eastern Pearl River delta…